Learn How To:

 - Filed on time

-- Improved with hearing aids
+- Hearing is improved with hearing aids

 - Compensated with settlement money